isarlab-department-engineering/J-MOD2/README.md

 # Training

 The `train.py` performs training on the UnrealDataset according to the parameters in the `config.py` file.
-You can train different models by simpling editing the line `model = JMOD2(config)` accordingly.
+You can train different models by simply editing the line `model = JMOD2(config)` accordingly.

 If you wish to train the model on a different dataset, you will probably need to define new classes in the `Dataset.py`,`SampleType.py`,`DataGenerationStrategy.py` and `Sequence.py` files located in